mahui-cn/WBBC/README.md

 # Create Admixture model files from WBBC project of West Lake University
 Create admixture model files (*.F, *.alleles) based on WBBC project of West Lake University.
 Microarray chip files (TSV format) from popular genetic testing companies are used as referenced SNPs.
-Linkage disequilibrium SNPs could be eliminated optionally.
+Linkage disequilibrium SNPs could be eliminated optionally (https://genome.sph.umich.edu/wiki/Regions_of_high_linkage_disequilibrium_(LD)).
 The output admixture model files could be used for model based admixture calculator such as https://geneu.xyz/user-profile

 This program features multiple threads acording to user's CPU cores, default is 4 threads.